marcjulianschwarz/obsidian-raycast/src/utils/search/README.md

 - `key:""` matches all notes with an empty field named `key`.
 - `key:exists` or `key:has` matches all notes containing the field `key`, regardless of whether it is empty or not.

+**Hint:** Trailing and leading whitespace in field values is trimmed during comparison.
+Therefore, a field containing only a single whitespace will be treated as empty/undefined.

 ### Rule 7: Virtual Fields

 Some fields are always present in every note (though they may be empty).
 These include:

 ```
 title